-Just like any other musical instrument, it is important to know how tuning a ukulele properly will effect your playing.
-Not only will you sound ‘off’ if it’s not tuned, it may discourage you from playing.
+Just like any other musical instrument, it is important to know how tuning a ukulele properly will affect your playing.
+Not only will you sound ‘off’ if it’s not tuned, but it may also discourage you from playing.

 The fact of the matter is, and for various reasons, stringed instruments go out of tune from time to time, so it is advisable to check the tuning before playing.

 Once you become comfortable with tuning your ukulele, you will discover that it is not that difficult to re-tune the ukulele as needed.
 This exercise is very quick and won’t take long to do at all once you know what you’re doing!

 To make it even easier, tools like electronic tuners have become affordable for everyone.
 But we’ll come back to those later in the article!

 The article begins with a discussion with the string tuning, reentrant tuning, the difference between low G and high g and relative tuning.
 Next, is a step-by-step guide on how to tune the ukulele using the applicable tuning method.
 We’ll also give you some resources to tune your ukulele electronically.

 Steps for Tuning A Ukulele

 Starting at the top (thickest) to the bottom (thinnest) the strings of the ukulele are typically tuned to the G C E and A notes and is called C-tuning.
 This is the standard tuning arrangement for the soprano, concert, and tenor ukuleles.
 The strings are numbered 4 3 2 1 respectively, so in standard C-tuning the open 4th string corresponds to a G note.